auhkba/Unit-6-Housing-Rental-Analysis-for-San-Francisco/README.md

 # Unit-6-Housing-Rental-Analysis-for-San-Francisco

 The project is to give investors an overview of understanding San Francisco Neighborhoods housing market trends.
-By navigating interactive charts will help investors to find areas in the San Francisco market that are viable investment opportunities.
+By navigating interactive charts will help investors to find areas in the San Francisco market that demostrate viable investment opportunities.

 ---